Enterprise Cloud Adoption Strategy for Seamless Migration to Cloud

 When moving apps to the cloud, you need to select apps that are flexible to ensure cost savings.
 So, it is advisable to choose apps with highly variable usage; else, you will have to pay extra for on-premises resources you don’t need.
 Other factors to consider in application migration are suitability of serverless computing the shortcoming of migration, and impact on interdependent apps.

-Manage the Cloud Strategy
+Manage the Roadmap of Cloud Adoption

 Cloud technology is also an operating model; you must customize provisioning and management processes to accommodate a hybrid approach.
 Ensure your security team understands cloud capabilities and policies for risk and compliance.
 You can streamline application management by centralizing cloud access.